bitextor/bitextor/docs/README.md

 ```
 * `langstatThreshold`: minimum number of documents in each language so the web domain is considered for crawling.

 In addition, it is possible to specify one or multple WARC files to use, using the option `WARCFiles`.
 It allows to  a define a list of xz compressed WARC files which will be used to extract parallel data.
-This and the previous options are not mutually exclusive: `WARCFiles` can be used along with `hosts` and/or `langstat`.
+This and the previous options are not mutually exclusive: `WARCFiles` can be used along with `hosts`, `hostsFile` and/or `langstat`.
 ```yaml
 hosts: ["www.elisabethtea.com", "vade-antea.fr"]
 WARCFiles: ["/home/user/warc1.warc.xz", "/home/user/warc2.warc.xz"]